 Q: How do you like to hook sand fleas so they stay on during the cast and don’t die as quickly?

-A: “I’ve found the best way to hook them and keep on is to start at the bottom with your hook point going through the digger tail and that kind of pins them onto the hook and then you come up through the back of the shell.”
+A: “I’ve found the best way to hook them and keep them on is to start at the bottom with your hook point going through the digger tail and that kind of pins them onto the hook and then you come up through the back of the shell.”

 “The trick is to use a drill back and forth just to make a small hole at the point and gently ease it through.
 If you jam it through you will crack the shell and the bait is going to swing off almost immediately.
 If you can get the hook through without cracking the shell and get past the barb he will stay on.”